Characterizing the SLOPE Trade-off: A Variational Perspective and the Donoho-Tanner Limit: Preliminaries for Proofs

 We now discuss in more detail the so-called state evolution and calibration equations given in \eqref{eq:SE} and \eqref{eq:cali}.
 We refer to $\A$, which is defined implicitly via \eqref{eq:cali}, as the \textit{normalized penalty} distribution.
 Notice that $\A$ only differs from the original penalty distribution $\Lambda$ by a constant factor.
 In fact, there exists a one-to-one mapping between $\A$ and $\Lambda$ by \citet[Proposition 2.6]{ourAMP}, allowing one to analyze in either regime flexibly.
-In particular, when it is clear from the context, we will use $(\Pi,\Lambda)$ and $(\pi,\A)$ interchangeably since there exists a bijective calibration between the original problem instance and the normalized one.
-Moreover, for a fixed $\Pi$, the quantity $\tau(\A)$ can be uniquely derived from \eqref{eq:SE} and, as shown in \citet[Corollary 3.4]{ourAMP}, it can be used to characterize the estimation error via $\|\widehat{\bet}-\bet\|/p\to\delta(\tau^2-\sigma^2)$.
-In this work, we will use $\tau$ as a factor to define the \textit{normalized prior},
+Moreover, for a fixed $\Pi$, the quantity $\tau(\A)$ can be uniquely derived from \eqref{eq:SE} and, as shown in \citet[Corollary 3.4]{ourAMP}, it can be used to characterize the estimation error via $\|\widehat{\bet}-\bet\|^2/p\to\delta(\tau^2-\sigma^2)$.
+In this work, we will use $\tau := \tau(\Pi,\Lambda)$ as a factor to define the \textit{normalized prior},

-We refer the interested readers to \Cref{app:prelim} for a discussion of many nice properties of the fixed point recursion for the state evolution and the calibration mappings, \eqref{eq:SE} and \eqref{eq:cali}, such as the explicit form of the divergence $\h{}'$.
+and, in particular, when it is clear from the context, we will use $(\Pi,\Lambda)$ and $(\pi,\A)$ interchangeably since there exists a bijective calibration between the original problem instance and the normalized one provided by the fixed point recursion for the state evolution and the calibration mappings, \eqref{eq:SE} and \eqref{eq:cali}.
+We refer the interested readers to \Cref{app:prelim} for a discussion of many nice properties of this fixed point recursion, such as the explicit form of the divergence $\h{}'$.

-Under the characterization of asymptotic SLOPE distribution of \eqref{eq:beta_dist}, we define $\fdpinf(\Pi, \Lambda)$ and $\tppinf(\Pi, \Lambda)$ as the large system limits of FDP and TPP.
-The proof of convergence in probability is given in the next lemma. \begin{lemma} Under the working assumptions, namely (A1), (A2), and (A3), the SLOPE estimator $\widehat{\bet}(\blam)$ with the penalty sequence $\blam$ satisfies
+Under the characterization of the asymptotic SLOPE distribution given in \eqref{eq:beta_dist}, we define $\fdpinf(\Pi, \Lambda)$ and $\tppinf(\Pi, \Lambda)$ as the large system limits of FDP and TPP.
+The proof of convergence in probability is given in the next lemma.
+We will eventually let $\GAM \rightarrow 0$, and in order for the FDP and TPP to converge, we consider $\FDP_\GAM$ and $\TPP_\GAM$ in \eqref{eq:new_defs} with $\GAM$ in the set